Chris Collingwood

-Chris Collingwood (born October 3, 1967) is an American singer, songwriter, and artist.
+Chris Collingwood (born October 3, 1967) is an American musician, singer, and songwriter.
 He is best known as the lead vocalist and founding member of the power pop band Fountains of Wayne.

 Early life and education

-Collingwood was born on October 3, 1967, in Great Britain, and grew up in Sellersville, Pennsylvania.
+Collingwood was born on October 3, 1967 and grew up in Sellersville, Pennsylvania.

 He graduated from The Hill School in Pottstown, Pennsylvania, and then attended Williams College in Williamstown, Massachusetts, where he met future Fountains of Wayne bandmate Adam Schlesinger.
 The two collaborated several times prior to forming Fountains of Wayne in 1995.